kaonone/vortex/README.md

 Basis 2.0 is a protocol that leverage the funding rate from a perpetual protocol and the fees from a Uniswap v3 position in order to achieve superior returns.

-For more on this please see [Basis 2.0 Description](https://docs.google.com/document/u/1/d/1pU-ORN8N2z-U6BjOJRtOa2KEJgqdzrut45aq8O-plaA/edit?usp=sharing) and .
+For more on this please see [Basis 2.0 Description](https://docs.google.com/document/u/1/d/1pU-ORN8N2z-U6BjOJRtOa2KEJgqdzrut45aq8O-plaA/edit?usp=sharing) and [Uni v3 ALM](https://docs.google.com/document/d/1IIK2xUQMWHrkthN0GlPCh3TPwchzi0Xi5BY6pLR1qnU/edit) .

 ## Requirements